Student-centric advice and objective recommendations

 Virginia Commonwealth University

-- Eligibility: Recipients are selected based on academic merit; leadership, community service and artistic talent (when applicable) also may be considered
+- Eligibility: Recipients are selected based on academic merit; leadership, and community service.
+Artistic talent (when applicable) also may be considered

 Virginia Military Institute

-- Eligibility: High school students with a strong academic and well-balanced high school record
+- Eligibility: High school students with a strong academic and well-balanced high school record including a broad spectrum of extracurricular activities

 - Deadline: February 1